purduerov/X13-Core/README.md

 Don't take this seriously, this was just a viability test.
 Needs MUCH more work to actually work.
 This is a classifier; you must have a tremendous training set for it to be able to classify correctly, let alone identifying square / rect and colors.
 Way too much effort to be worth it, I just wanted to see if it would take a lot of work or an unsurmountable amount.
 Looked like the last. <br />
 <br />
-NN:
+NN:<br />
-split: splits the video into image frames a.bash: deletes every other .jpg in a folder; adjacent frames are too similar, doesn't help in training an ai
+split: splits the video into image frames<br />
+a.bash: deletes every other .jpg in a folder; adjacent frames are too similar, doesn't help in training an ai<br />
-fix: after using https://github.com/tzutalin/labelImg to label images I accidentally reran split, so I made this file to delete every image that I didn't label
+fix: after using https://github.com/tzutalin/labelImg to label images I accidentally reran split, so I made this file to delete every image that I didn't label<br />
-show: shows me the bounding box on an image to make sure I'm not an idiot
+show: shows me the bounding box on an image to make sure I'm not an idiot<br />
 nn: a baby nn I used just to see how it would do.
 Harsh truths:
     Needs volumes of training data.
 It converges way too quickly since adjacent frames are too similar and unsimilar frames are really unsimilar and the order is implicit to batch determination; I should bind images and bounding boxes to a custom generator so I can randomize it, and then add in duplicate frames that have been rotated/transposed/sheared/etc.